 The major economic consequence of allowing conflicting uses in habitat areas is the reduction of waterfowl populations and the subsequent loss of income from associated recreational activities.
-Other consequences for conflicting uses in waterfowl habitat areas are identified and analyzed in the riparian, wetland, and surface mining portions of Part XVI of the Comprehensive Plan.
+Other consequences for conflicting uses in waterfowl habitat areas are identified and analyzed in the 2023 ESEE Analysis and in the riparian, wetland, and surface mining portions of Part XVI of the Comprehensive Plan.

-State and Federal programs limiting conflicting uses in waterfowl habitat include Section 404 of the Clean Water Act and the State Fill and Removal Law.
-In addition, the County will adopt "safe harbor" provisions within its Zoning Ordinance (CCZO) Riparian Corridor Overlay Zone and Wetlands Overlay Zone to provide protection for significant streams, wetlands and lakes, thereby providing additional protection for waterfowl habitat.
-See Comprehensive Plan Part XVI, Article X(A) - Wetlands and Article X(B) - Riparian Areas.
+State and Federal programs limiting conflicting uses in waterfowl habitat include Section 404 of the Clean Water Act and the State (DSL) Fill and Removal Law.
+In addition, the County will implement the Natural Area Overlay Zone and Riparian Corridor Overlay Zone to provide limited protection for significant rivers, streams, wetlands and lakes within riparian corridor boundaries, thereby providing additional protection for waterfowl habitat.
+See Comprehensive Plan Part XVI, Article X(B) - Riparian Areas.

-F. NON-GAME WILDLIFE HABITAT
+NON-GAME WILDLIFE HABITAT